hashgraph/hedera-hardhat-example-project/README.md

 git clone https://github.com/hashgraph/hedera-hardhat-example-project.git
 ```

-2. Once you've cloned the repository, open your IDE terminal and navigate to the root directory of the project.
+2. Once you've cloned the repository, open your IDE terminal and navigate to the root directory of the project.:

 ```shell
 cd hedera-hardhat-example-project